0330 822 0505

 It is difficult, but you can sometimes get a mortgage using your assets instead of a standard income.

-However, there are very few specialist lenders out there who will consider this arrangement.
-So it’s best to get the help of an expert broker for a complex situation like this.
+However, very few specialist lenders will consider this arrangement.
+So, for a complex situation like this, it’s best to get the help of an expert broker.

 Ask A Quick Question